forenablers/forenablers.github.io/src/pages/hackatrain2018/index.md

 ![Working hard](./images/begin.jpg)

 There were 14 teams with 6 participants in each team.
-A team contains a few software developers (usually 2-3), scientists and 1-2 students (comletely non-IT folks).
+A team contains a few software developers (usually 2-3), scientists and 1-2 students (completely non-IT folks).
 For example, there were two students of Theatre and Performance Studies in my team.
-There are also people outside of the teams: coaches, mentors and supporting staff.
-Time is very limited and you start conding only in the evening of Day 1 (certainly after dinner and a few beers) while pitches start at 2:00 PM on the Day 2.
+There are also people outside of the teams: coaches, mentors and support staff.
+Time is very limited and you start coding only in the evening of Day 1 (certainly after dinner and a few beers) while pitches start at 2:00 PM on the Day 2.
 The winning team gets 5, 000 euro gross.

 Parkmobile mates
 ![Hackatrain 2018](./images/Parkmobile.jpg)

 ## Lessons learned

+_I do hate scrolling down all the way to the bottom of the page to see what really matters.
+Hence I break the rules and put imprortant stuff right here._

-There are a few key points I took away from this event.
+There are a few key points I took from this event.
 There are actually a lot more of them, but here I list crucial only:

 * [Parkmobile](https://parkmobile.nl) is a great company!
 Ahaha, now seriously.
 Having talked to the other participants (huh, competitors!)
 I clearly see that [Parkmobile](https://parkmobile.nl) invests much more into innovation and technical development of our people.
-Perhaps because we are a part of BMW Group.
-Or, let's be honest, that's why we are a part of BMW Group.
+Perhaps because we are part of BMW Group.
+Or, let's be honest, that's why we are part of BMW Group.

 * Acceptance criteria.
 Ask how jury is going to choose the winner.
 We were all surprised with the choice.
 Even the winners...
 * Communication.
 People like to talk and they do talk a lot, a lot more than needed.
-Absolutely not listening nor analyzing what others just have said.
+Absolutely neither listening nor analyzing what others just have said.
 And they try to make a ~~useless~~ point and then they try to prove their point.
 And you have to learn how to stop those useless discussions and wasting the time and instead keep the team's focus on the challenge.
-That is the best what you gain from the hackathons
+That is the best you can gain from hackathons
 * Time management.
 Oh how many participants I've seen in panic mode on the Day 2, especially closer to the pitch time.
-Finally they realize how much time they wasted for nothing.
-The hackathon is a great excercise that builds a discipline
+Finally they realize how much time they wasted on nothing.
+Hackathon is a great excercise that builds discipline
 * Teamwork.
 Don't do the same mistake when you want to sit alone doing **your part**.
 You will end up with typical problem: your part works pretty well, however whole solution does not work at all.
 * Energy and drive.
 Every team needs someone energetic and proactive.
-The team is loosing willingness to win as soon as they encounter issues.
+Any team is loosing willingness to win as soon as they encounter issues.
 Form the team in such a way that you have at least one **energetic doer**.
 Someone who pushes forward and does not give up.
+* Go to the first row if you want nice pictures afterwards.
+Seriously, those lazy photographers did not bother taking pictures of people further than 1-2 row.
+Sit in the first row during all events and you become a star :)

 ## Challenge